-- Subpart F of the NCP, 40 CFR Part 300, which outlines the requirements for State, local, and Indian Tribal involvement as lead or support agency in all phases of Superfund response - 40 CFR Part 35 Subpart O, which describes the administrative procedures for entering into Cooperative Agreements and Superfund State Contracts for Superfund response - 40 CFR Part 310, which describes the procedures for reimbursement to local governments that respond to hazardous substance releases in emergencies - OSWER directives in the 9375.5 series which pertain to State, political subdivision, and Indian Tribal involvement in the Superfund program.
+- The National Oil and Hazardous Substances Pollution Contingency Plan (NCP), 40 CFR Part 300 (March 8, 1990), which provides the blueprint for conducting a response.
+Additionally, Subpart F of the NCP outlines the requirements for State involvement as a support agency during all phases of response - 40 CFR Part 35 Subpart O (June 5, 1990), which describes the administrative procedures for entering into Cooperative Agreements and Superfund State Contracts for Superfund response - 40 CFR Part 310, which describes the procedures for reimbursement to local governments that respond to hazardous substance releases in emergencies - OSWER directives in the 9375.5 series which pertain to State, political subdivision, and Indian Tribal involvement in the Superfund program.